BboxDevs/techcave-be/README.md

 ### Development

 1. To start docker services, run `yarn dev:docker:up`.
 This will pull all the images from the registry if it's not already in your local computer.
-The next step will be building the images of the api and the database.
+This will also migrate the models into the database and does the seeding as well
 2. To stop docker services, run `yarn dev:docker:down`. `-v` was not passed on the actual docker-compose command to have the data persist.
-3. Migrate prisma models to database.
-Be warned that running both commands will delete all of the existing data on your database
-   1. If the database is not set up, run `yarn db:migrate`
-   2. If the database is already set up, run `yarn db:reset`.

 ## Additional information